Crown Resorts Foundation -Western Sydney Arts Initiative

 Saturday the 26th of August was an extraordinarily successful collaboration between Monkey Baa Theatre Company and Room to Read, with a great turnout – a theatre brimming with buoyant patrons, including children’s authors, publishing representatives and general Room to Read and “I am Jack” supporters.
 The beneficiary of this performance is Room to Read, an innovative global non-profit delivering literacy programs to millions of kids.

-Monkey Baa Theatre Company is seeking an Education Manager
+Monkey Baa Theatre Company is seeking an Education Manager (CLOSED)

 I AM JACK MAKING HEADLINES IN THE USA